Home » Computer Guides » Windows 11 Network Sharing Not Working.

 This is progress.
 Read on and I’ll show you what credentials to enter.

-If the other computer has a local account set up, then you can use the username and password for that account.
+If the other computer has a local account set up, then enter the username and password for that account.
 That’s easy and straightforward.

-But if the account on the other machine is a Microsoft account, then you’ll need to enter the email address and the password that you used to set up the account.
+But if the account on the other machine has a Microsoft account, then you’ll need to enter the email address and the password that you used to set up the account.

 Not the PIN.
 Many of us that use MS accounts actually sign in with a PIN rather than the full password.
 The PIN won’t work.
 You have to use the complete password.